wavemotion-dave/SpeccySE/readme.md

 * Loads .TZX files up to 512K total length (can swap tapes mid-game)
 * Loads .Z80 snapshots (V1, V2 and V3 formats, 48K or 128K)
 * Loads .SNA snapshots (48K only)
+* Loads .ROM files (16K diagnostics ROMs or 512K Dandanator ROMs)
+* Loads .PRG files directly into memory and executes them (use Cart menu)
 * Loads .P files for ZX81 emulation (see below)
-* Loads .ROM files up to 16K in place of standard BIOS (diagnostics, etc)
 * Supports .POK files (same name as base game and stored in POK subdir)
 * Kempston and Sinclair joystick support
 * Fully configurable keys for the 12 NDS keys to any combination of joystick/keyboard